hyperledger-solang/solang/docs/language.rst

     contract x {
         constructor(address foobar) public {
-            require(foobar != address(0), ,"foobar must a valid address");
+            require(foobar != address(0), "foobar must a valid address");
         }
     }

+.. _selfdestruct:

 selfdestruct(address payable recipient)
 _______________________________________

-The `selfdestruct()` function causes the current contract to be deleted, and any remaining balance to be sent to `recipient`.
+The ``selfdestruct()`` function causes the current contract to be deleted, and any remaining balance to be sent to `recipient`.
 This functions does not return, as the contract no longer exists.